 - The request for a leave of absence ordinarily is made during the semester prior to the proposed leave, and usually begins at the end of a regular semester. - A leave of absence for health-related reasons may be requested at any time. - Students subject to dismissal will not be granted leave.
-Students on any kind of probation must adhere to all terms of that probation upon their return to the College. - A student is required to file in writing, with their advisor, their reason for requesting or renewing a leave of absence.
-The request is approved by the Dean of the College.
-A student on leave of absence must leave the campus community and is not allowed to participate in College-sponsored events or use College facilities.
-Students on leave are considered guests of the College and must behave accordingly.

-• A student on leave must notify both their advisor and the Office of the Registrar of their intent to return to campus and adhere to deadlines for registration, housing, business office, and financial aid.
+Students on any kind of probation must adhere to all terms of that probation upon their return to the College. - A leave of absence for health-related reasons may be requested at any time.
+The request for a leave of absence ordinarily is made during the semester prior to the proposed leave, and usually begins at the end of a regular semester.
+A student is required to write to his or her academic advisor to explain the reason(s) for requesting or renewing leave of absence.
+This written request is then approved by the Provost in consultation with the Dean of Students & Vice President of Student Life. - A student on leave of absence must leave the campus community and is not allowed to participate in Collegesponsored events or use College facilities.
+Students on leave are considered guests of the College and must behave accordingly. - A student on leave must notify both their advisor and the Office of the Registrar of their intent to return to campus and adhere to deadlines for registration, housing, business office, and financial aid.